 Using a Roaster Oven for Baking

-Roaster ovens can be used for just about anything a conventional oven can, including baking.
+Roaster ovens can be used for almost anything a conventional oven can, including baking.
 This includes:

 - Baked potatoes

-In most cases, you follow the same instructions for both appliances.
-Set the temperature, allow the oven to heat up, and bake for as long as you are instructed.
+In most cases, you follow the exact instructions for both appliances.
+Set the temperature, allow the oven to heat up, and bake for as long as instructed.

 Unique Uses for Roaster Ovens